 Antonio Stradivari’s violins have been among the most sought after stringed instruments for over 300 years.
 But now there’s some new competition from an unexpected source.

-To demonstrate what this 3-D printed electric violin can do here is a musical duel between classical violinist Pauline Henric playing a real Strad and Laurent Bernadac plying his 3Dvarius.
+To demonstrate what this 3-D printed electric violin can do here is a musical duel between classical violinist Pauline Henric playing a real Strad, and Laurent Bernadac playing his 3Dvarius.
 It’s amazing what technology can do in the current era.